 With the constant innovation of cloud services and enhancements provided almost daily by AWS, the major difference we believe Unisys brings is to leverage constantly improving AWS Managed Services that partners perfectly Unisys’s legacy of highly satisfied customer delivery expertise allowing AWS’s proven, accredited, secure and FedRAMP certified cloud services platform to handle the hosting and all hardware.
-This allows Unisys IT engineers to be continuously innovating and improving our services to clients to add mission value and acceleration and optimization services - while offering a more competitive price due to the economies of scale from AWS.
-The result is real time access to ongoing AWS application updates and improvements with immediate access to AWS improving technology.
+This allows Unisys IT experts to be continuously innovating and improving our services to clients while offering a more competitive price due to the economies of scale from AWS.
+The result is real time access to ongoing AWS service updates and improvements with immediate access to AWS improving technology.

-Our clients receive the same consistent and reliable benefits of our traditional managed service offering, at a much more competitive cost and a much faster injection of innovation.
+Our clients receive the same consistent and reliable benefits of our traditional managed service offering, at a much more competitive cost and a more rapid pace of innovation.

 We also ensure no vendor lock-in many agencies fear.
 An AWS managed environment can be moved from one cloud provider to another with relative ease, allowing clients to have more freedom and power in demanding enhanced services, which Unisys encourages and welcomes as government needs change.

-Understanding the value of the AWS managed service provider (MSP) offering is growing, and analysts like Gartner and Forrester are writing about the trend.
-Unisys recommends clients consider MSPs that offer the following capabilities with their managed offering to better optimize their move and cloud management experience:
+Understanding the value of the AWS MSPs is growing, and analysts like Gartner and Forrester are writing about the trend.
+Unisys recommends clients consider next-generation MSPs that offer the following capabilities to maximize efficiency and achieve desired outcomes:

 Support the full complement of AWS Services, the moment they are released to the public.
-Most MSPs offer a layer of much needed management over AWS, which is entirely needed, but this layer should not impede the adoption of new AWS services once they get approved for use by the enterprise or agency.
+Most MSPs offer a layer of much needed management over AWS, but this layer should not impede the adoption of new AWS services once they get approved for use by the enterprise.

-Ability to rapidly change with the pace of AWS changes.
+Ability to rapidly change with the pace of AWS innovation.
 Integration into AWS should be adaptable and keep the pace of AWS releases in real-time.
 MSP providers that cannot keep up with this pace based on proprietary integration or API integration that cannot keep up or does not offer full coverage will limit what clients can approve for use.

-Assure the MSP provider does not just offer simply managed hosting services.
-Ensure your chosen MSP provider offers a robust catalog of volume-based and expert advisory services.
-Your MSP should be the AWS experts your organization should count on.
-Your MSP should have repeatable delivery patterns that offer you accelerated, proven and easy to deliver and accredit services that can help you achieve faster innovation with better consistency, security and reliability.
+Make sure the MSP provider does not simply offer managed hosting services - your next-generation MSP should offer a robust catalog of volume-based and expert advisory services.
+Your MSP should be the AWS experts your organization can count on.
+Your MSP should have repeatable delivery patterns that offer you accelerated, proven, easy to deliver, and accredit services that can help you achieve faster innovation with better consistency, security and reliability.

 By NOT preventing direct access to the AWS management console, API or CLI in environments makes the most sense for the agency, like research and development and testing environments.
-Development teams need the flexibility to experiment while still requiring a level of structure, management and oversight enterprises or agencies demand.
+Development teams need the flexibility to experiment while still requiring a level of governance, management and oversight enterprises or agencies demand.

-Have expertise in delivering truly AWS native applications, much like the major successful stories of today’s growing exponentially enterprises like Netflix, Workday, FINRA, etc.
+Have expertise in delivering truly AWS cloud native applications, much like the major successful stories of today’s exponentially growing enterprises like Netflix, Workday, FINRA, etc.